Stadler Eurolight: Background and design

 The first EuroLight was unveiled at the InnoTrans trade fair in Berlin in 2010.
 From the onset, the design was designed to be customisable to customer requirements, allowing for a variants with a higher top speed, increased fuel capacity, or compatibility with limited loading gauges to be produced.
 Modified versions for broad and narrow gauge railways, and a long distance 7000 L fuel capacity version are also said to be buildable.
 An electro-diesel locomotive derivative, referred to as the Stadler Euro Dual, has also been developed; it shares most of its design, such as the bodyshell, braking systems, bogies, traction equipment and software, with vehicles of the Stadler Eurolight series.

 Versions

 European mainland - EuroLight

 During early 2010, a pair of prototypes were constructed, numbered 248.001 and 248.002.
 That same year, 248.002 was publicly exhibited at Innotrans.
 Homologation tests with 248.001 in Germany began in January 2011.
 Performance data gathered from these prototypes was subsequently made available to prospective operators to aid in evaluating the EuroLight's capabilities.

-During July 2015, the Italian operator Dinazzano Po ordered a single unit; the locomotive performed its maiden fright service during April 2018.
+During July 2015, the Italian operator Dinazzano Po ordered a single unit; the locomotive performed its maiden freight service during April 2018.
 On 31 July 2019, it was announced that the Spanish railway infrastructure company ADIF had ordered 22 Eurolight locomotives for rescue purposes; these vehicles are compliance with the European Stage IIIB emissions standards and feature a facelift over earlier production examples.